 Type of Loan: Mezzanine – Collateral-based Loan

-Summary: The owner was in the middle of paying off high-interest rate debt and could not go to a bank for many reasons.
-But it was important that the owner pay off the debt as quickly as possible.
+Summary: The owner was in the middle of paying off high-interest-rate debt and could not go to a bank for many reasons.
+But the owner needed to pay off the debt as quickly as possible.